9ae/ace/characters/zaki.md

 Though he first learned to fight when he was homeless after his parents had been killed, he was taken in by a _ master.

+Hell bent on avenging his parents, believes in a unjust world.

 ------